spywhere/JavatarDoc/settings.rst

 Settings
 ========

-Settings can be accessed via the *Preferences > Package Settings > Javatar* from menu bar or via command palette by type ``Preference Javatar``.
+Settings can be accessed via the *Preferences > Package Settings > Javatar* from the menu bar or via command palette by type ``Preference Javatar``.

 Default settings should not be modified.
-However, you can copy the relevant settings into |J|'s user settings file.
+However, you can copy the relevant settings in |J|'s user settings file.

-Some settings contain macro for special value such as Source Folder or Project Directory.
+Some settings contain macros for special value such as Source Folder or Project Directory.
 The followings are all macro supported by |J|...

  * Available anywhere
     * ``$project_dir``